By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 There are some key points to remember about using this model and understanding the stages.
 What is absolutely critical, and a mistake I see coaches and athletes often committing when coping with a loss, is attempting to force themselves too quickly through the stages.
-An example of this is a coach immediately suggesting after a poor performance that the athletes put the performance out of their mind.
+An example of this is a Coach immediately suggesting after a poor performance that the athletes put the performance out of their mind.
 To forget it happened, and to get over it.
-Whilst this approach is understandable, as it is not pleasant to experience the range of negative emotions associated with the loss, trying to push someone through to the stage of moving on, is actually just postponing the inevitable.
-The athlete is likely to experience all the associated feelings of the loss at a later time, often when there is no support available, and they must search for meaning on their own.
-This can be a very difficult situation for the individual who does not know why they still feel these negative emotions, even a significant amount of time after the event.
+Whilst this approach is understandable, as it is not pleasant to experience the range of negative emotions associated with the loss, trying to push someone through to the stage of moving on is actually just postponing the inevitable.
+The athlete is likely to experience all the associated feelings of the loss at a later time, often when there is no support available and they must search for meaning on their own.
+This can be a very difficult situation for the individual who does not know why they still feel these negative emotions.

 Another point to remember is that everyone goes through these stages, some at a different pace to others.
 There is no right or wrong, and people should be allowed to move at their own pace.
 It is also worthwhile to keep in mind that regression backwards through the stages is possible.